vashmeryl/Lou-Geh-University/README.md

 For Accessing the application:

 1. Search in the browser http://localhost/lguniversity/index.html
 2. The navigation allows you to choose what you want to do within the application.
-Be it add/edit/delete a course, check the database, etc.
+Be it add/edit/delete a course, check what has been registered, etc.
 3. You can navigate the application and add/edit/delete any information you want.

 In case sql won't run: